google/zetasql/docs/arrays.md

 The flatten path `v.sales.prices` describes the array `[100.0, 50.0, 25.0, 75.0, 200.0]`.

-The array element access operator (the `[]` operator) is allowed in a flatten path.
-If the element access occurs after a field access on an `ARRAY`, then it applies locally to each array element.
+The subscript operator (`[]`) is allowed in a flatten path to access array elements.
+If the operator occurs after a field access on an `ARRAY`, then it applies locally to each array element.
 If the supplied element offset or ordinal value is outside the bounds of the array within any element, an out of bounds error is generated.